tkjantti/They-Follow/README.md

 An action-horror-adventure game.
 Collect artifacts and stay away from the ghosts.

-This is an entry to the [JS13kGames 2018 competition](https://2018.js13kgames.com/).
+This was originally [an entry](https://github.com/tkjantti/js13kgames-2018) to the [JS13kGames 2018 competition](https://2018.js13kgames.com/).
 That is, a competition to create a game using web technologies that fits in 13 kilobytes.
+Additional development is done on this repository.

 ## How to play